ivelin/zk0/website/index.md

 <h1>Discover zk0</h1>

 <p>zk0 is an open-source federated learning platform for training advanced vision-language-action models on real-world robotics datasets.
+Learn more about the project fundamentals from the
+<a href="/docs/zk0-white-paper-Dec-2025.pdf">white paper</a>.

 Currently focused on SmolVLA with SO-100 manipulation tasks, zk0 aspires to evolve with the latest open-source ML models and advanced humanoid embodiments as they become available, enabling broader decentralized robotics AI development.</p>

 <div class="features">
   <div class="feature-card">